Snowflake-Labs/sfguide-sporting-events-prediction-using-snowpark-ml/README.md

 - **`setup`**: Contains prerequisites for the session.
 - **`dataset`**: Data to be uploaded to the Snowflake account before the session.
 - **`images`**: Images displayed in the readme and setup scripts.
-- **`notebooks_snowflake`**: 5 notebooks to run sequentially that cover the various steps that are compatible with Snowflake Notebooks
+- **`notebooks_snowflake`**: 5 notebooks to run sequentially that cover the various steps that are compatible with Snowflake Notebooks.
-- **`notebooks_hex`**: 5 notebooks to run sequentially that cover the various steps that are compatible with Hex Notebooks (with some minor edits they will also work with standard Jupyter)
+- **`notebooks_hex`**: 5 notebooks to run sequentially that cover the various steps that are compatible with Hex Notebooks (with some minor edits they will also work with standard Jupyter notebooks).

 This guide will help you to perform all prerequites to successfully follow the HOL session.